Support our Nonprofit Magazine!

-In the height of my disorder, those around me praised me on how ‘fit’ I was.
+At the height of my disorder, those around me praised me for how ‘fit’ I was.
 They envied my ‘healthy lifestyle’ and ‘gym discipline.’

 The gym, to me, became a concrete pillar of my identity that overshadowed my life far after I’d returned to a livable weight.

-Common motivation from instructors was ‘sweat out that fat’ and ‘build that booty!’
+Instructors’ common motivation was ‘sweat out that fat’ and ‘build that booty!’
 Oh, and let’s not forget ‘no pain, no gain’ (which is what I was trying to avoid!)

 I gathered from these group classes that the ideal female body had a flat stomach, big butt, wide hips, and ‘toned’ arms (whatever that means.)
 And, guess what?
-All the popular ED recovery accounts were by girls who fit this mold.
+All the popular eating disorder recovery accounts were by girls who fit this mould.

-No trainer I’d seen asked me if I had a history with exercise abuse or an eating disorder.
+No trainer I’d seen asked me if I had a history of exercise addiction or an eating disorder.

 No eating disorder recovery articles I read featured fat or disabled women.

-I became a trainer while supporting these toxic body standards, starving myself, and exercising for 2+ hours a day (and fretting about my stomach having a ‘pooch’ and my butt being flat.)
+I became a trainer while supporting these toxic body standards, starving myself, and exercising for 2+ hours a day, fretting about my body’s shape and size.

 The gym I started at had photoshopped pictures of women and men with abs, booties, and biceps blown up on the wall for extra motivation.
-More than once, I promised a ‘Beyonce booty’ to my clients to get them to do that extra squat (sorry, guys.)
+I promised a ‘Beyonce booty’ to my clients more than once to get them to do that extra squat (sorry!)

-I was exhibiting severely disordered behavior, but, in the fitness industry, I was normal.
+I was exhibiting severely disordered behaviour, but within the fitness industry, I was normal.